-Critic, feature writer, novelist, and patron of Humanists UK
+Critic, feature writer, and novelist

 Stephanie Merritt was born in 1974 in Surrey.
 She read English at Queens' College, and graduated from Cambridge University in 1996.